 August 03, 2021

-As the school year comes to a close and summer holidays approach, parents barely get a minute to breath before it’s time to start thinking about back-to-school backpacks, sneakers, water bottles, tie-dye sweatshirts, glue sticks, lunch boxes and more.
-Many parents feel overwhelmed when it comes to getting their kids ready for the classroom this fall, but for families of children with autism spectrum disorder (ASD), preparing for school has a whole other meaning.
+As the school year comes to a close and summer holidays approach, caregivers barely get a minute to breath before it’s time to start thinking about back-to-school backpacks, sneakers, water bottles, tie-dye sweatshirts, glue sticks, lunch boxes and more.
+Many families feel overwhelmed when it comes to getting their kids ready for the classroom this fall, but for families of children with autism spectrum disorder (ASD), preparing for school has a whole other meaning.

 “How will my child sit at a desk all day?